Eleven-am/pondSocket/README.md

 - `disconnect(): void`: Disconnects the socket.

-- `createChannel(name: string, params?: JoinParams): Channel`: Creates a channel with the given name and optional join parameters.
+- `createChannel(name: string, params?: JoinParams): ClientChannel`: Creates a channel with the given name and optional join parameters.

 - `onConnectionChange(callback: (state: boolean) => void): Unsubscribe`: Subscribes to the connection state changes and calls the provided callback when the state changes.